triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Changelog ==

 = 1.5.4 =
-Minor fix for sites experiencing issues displaying the payment form.
+2 minor fixes for sites experiencing issues displaying the payment form.

 = 1.5.3 =
 Minor fix for sites experiencing issues getting the OTP.